NishchalAV/Pulse-Generator-250nm_TannerEDA/README.md

 3) Buffer 2 = 120ps
 4) Buffer 4 = 190ps

-Aim : To get a near optimised delay output using a 250n technology constraint and give justification as to why its the best values to get the delay output
+---> To get the above delay output using a 250n technology constraint.